The most common bedtime problems among toddlers and school-aged children are

 Second, as kids become more independent, they may begin testing their parents’ limits.
 Bedtime resistance strategies may run the gamut from charming attempts to stall (“one more hug”) to major tantrums (Moore et al 2007).
 If bedtime rules are unclear or inconsistently enforced, bedtime resistance becomes a major problem in the family.

-International research reports a link between TV-watching and sleep problems.
-A study of American fourth graders reported that increased television watching—-both during the day and at night—-was associated with higher rates of bedtime problems, including anxiety, sleep-onset delays, and bedtime resistance (Owens et al 1999).
-A more recent study of school-aged kids in China reported similar results (Li et al 2007).
-And kids don’t have to deliberately watch TV to be affected.
-Passive viewing—-being present when parents watch adult programs—-can also contribute to bedtime problems.
-A Finnish study reports that 5-6 year olds exposed to adult programs—including the evening news—-slept less overall and experienced more sleep disturbances (Paavonen 2006).
+Throughout the world, children's sleep problems have been linked with television.
+For instance, a study of American fourth graders reported that increased television watching (both during the day and at night) was associated with higher rates of bedtime problems, including anxiety, sleep-onset delays, and bedtime resistance (Owens et al 1999).
+A study of school-aged kids in China reported similar results (Li et al 2007).
+And in Finland, researchers have uncovered evidence that even passive viewing--being present while parents watch adult programs--can contribute to bedtime problems.
+Young children (aged 5-6 years) who were exposed to adult programs (like the evening news) slept less overall and experienced more sleep disturbances (Paavonen 2006).

 Personally, I don’t believe in interfering if a child takes the occasional long nap.
-If a child passes out spontaneously, it’s almost always because she really needs to catch up on her sleep.
+If a child sleeps spontaneously, it’s almost always because she really needs to catch up on her sleep.
 In such cases, a nap doesn’t disrupt the child’s long-term sleep schedule.
 It puts her back on track.
-But if your child is routinely taking long naps—or naps that end in the later afternoon or evening—this may be contributing to her bedtime problems.
+But if your child is routinely taking long naps—particularly naps that end in the later afternoon or evening—this may be contributing to her bedtime problems.

 A study of American school-aged children reports that kids with allergies are more likely to suffer from insomnia (Stein et al 2001).
 They are also more likely to suffer from noisy sleep.
 If your child has allergies and bedtime problems, consult your physician.